Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Discussions

-In this Supplementary material, we provide some details on the results achieved in the main text.
-The first five sections discuss (1) the $ Z-x $ state below $ h_{c1} $, (2) the FM state above $ h_{c2} $, (3) the canted state on the left side $ h_L < h < h_{c2} $, (4) the incommensurate Skyrmion ( IC-SkX ) states at generic $ \beta $ which reduces to the $ 2 \times 4 $ SkX state at $ \beta= \pi/4 $ and (5) the canted state on the right side $ h_R < h < h_{c2} $ which is related to that in the left by the reflection symmetry $ (\beta, h ) \rightarrow (\pi/2-\beta, h ) $.
-We especially calculate their characteristic excitation spectra.
-In the last three sections, we discuss the quantum phase transitions between ( among ) the quantum phases, classical phase transitions and provide some final remarks respectively.
+In this appendix, we provide some technical details on the results achieved in the main text: (1) the $ Z-x $ state below $ h_{c1} $, (2) the FM state above $ h_{c2} $, (3) the canted state on the left side $ h_L < h < h_{c2} $, (4) the incommensurate Skyrmion ( IC-SkX ) states at generic $ \beta $ which reduces to the $ 2 \times 4 $ SkX state at $ \beta= \pi/4 $.